KC-7/life-hacks-v2/README.md

 # Life Hax Website

-Link to home page <a href="https://kc-7.github.io/life-hacks-v2/index.html" target="_blank" rel="noopener" aria-label="Link to the Life Hax Home Page (opens in new tab)">here</a> or click on the header above.
+Link to the home page <a href="https://kc-7.github.io/life-hacks-v2/index.html" target="_blank" rel="noopener" aria-label="Link to the Life Hax Home Page (opens in new tab)">here</a> or click on the header above.

 ## Design & User Experience